 Where can’t I travel when pregnant?

 In some developing countries, there is a greater risk of contracting the Zika virus through mosquito bites.
-Now, if you are pregnant, you attract mosquitoes for a number of different reasons therefore making you more susceptible to contracting the disease.
+Now, if you are pregnant, you are more likely to get bitten by mosquitoes (trust me- I know!!
+Read why in this post- why do I get more mosquito bites when pregnant?

 These locations should be avoided, completely, while pregnant.
 I have made a handy infographic showing all of the destinations which are sadly off of your itinerary for the next nine months.